Dissertation Working Groups (DWGs): What They Are, How They Work

-DWGs meet every two weeks throughout the year.
-One week before each session, two (or sometimes three) group members precirculate a draft of their work-in-progress.
+DWGs meet every two weeks for a term or more.
+One week before each session, based on a predetermined schedule, some participants precirculate a draft of their work-in-progress.
 Each member is expected to submit at least twice per term, though some changes to the format may make this number closer to 3-4 times per term.

 In line with the DWG’s goal, our discussions are geared toward constructive feedback—as opposed to critique or picking apart arguments.
 This is not to say that there should be no criticism—of course not!
 It’s more an issue of emphasis, tone and intention: our goal as members of this group is to help each other out with the writing / revision process.
 Submitting your writing to the group should not feel like submitting to your supervisor or committee; the group is not there for quality control or for picking apart ideas.
 We are not gatekeepers.
 The group is there, instead, to identify and suggest places in the document that may benefit from extra attention, from re-arrangement, etc.

 A good meeting should leave authors feeling eager and full of ideas about how to revise their manuscript.

 I provide some guidance about how to do this.
 One practice to avoid is asking the author to account for themselves.
 There are productive ways of asking questions, but there is no need, within the context of the DWG, to be asking questions like “Can you explain why you addressed this issue in this way?”
 These sorts of question, which are more appropriate for members of the supervisory committee, put the author on the defensive, which is not what we’re about.
 Such concerns can more productively be stated as facts about your own needs as a reader, for example “I didn’t quite understand why you dealt with this issue in this way.”
 The author can thus register the issue without feeling the need to respond, unless they want more detail / explanation.